lovinmaxwell/laravel_authentication/readme.md

-# Laravel Social and Email Authentication
+#Authentication

-This project is related to tutorial from [Codingo Tuts], you can checkout [Live Demo Here :zap:].
+This project is related to tutorial from [Varun Pandurangaiah], you can checkout [Live Demo Here :zap:].

 In the tutorial I am creating Laravel application  with email authentication and user roles, but I am also using [Laravel Socialite] for Facebook, Twitter, Google+ and GitHub logins.
 At the end of this tutorial you will be able to use any other social provider in matter of seconds.